 A: In short, we track your money in, money out, money saved, money owed, and money invested in your business.
-We are highly organized folk who help to keep business financial documents organized, and maintain compliance.
+We are highly organized folk who keep business financial documents stream-lined, and help you maintain compliance.
 We take the messy papers off of your desk, organize and enter them into a bookkeeping system that works for you, and then give you reports that you can used to understand and grow your business.
-A good bookkeeper can also offer consulting and business advice.
-We help business owners sleep at night knowing that their finances are accurate, organized, compliant, and available.
+A good bookkeeper can also offer advisory services and business advice.
+We help business owners rest easy knowing that their finances are accurate, organized, compliant, and available.

 Can I get a bookkeeper to come to my office?

-A: Yes, but it's more expensive.
+A: Yes.
+It's expensive.
 It's also very convenient, and it allows your bookkeeper to understand what your company is all about.